abogdanova/SwarmGE/README.md

 SwarmGE is a package build on the base of PonyGE (grammatical evolution package) that evolves variations of swarm algorythms and allows benchmarking them with Black Box Optimisation framework (bbob)
 BNF-style grammar for the evolution of swarms can be found in grammars/swarmge.pybnf At the present stage it describes hybridisation of PSO (particle swarm optimisation), ABA (artificial bee algorithm) and CSO (cockoo search optimisation).
 It relies on helper.py for function declarations.
+We also use SwarmPackagePy for comparing and visualizing the performance of hybrids against conventional swarm algorithms.

 # Instructions